 Three reviewers independently appraised each of the included studies using a structured critical appraisal tool the Critical Appraisal Skills Programme (CASP) tool.
 Critical appraisal forms for mixed methods were tested, such as Mixed Methods Appraisal Tool Version 2011 (MMAT-V 2011) (Pluye et al, 2011) as CASP tools do not include a mixed methods checklist.
 Both suggested tools were previously standardised, validated and are widely used for systematic review purposes.

 Each tool was tested with two full text papers and authors of this paper agreed the CASP tool was the best tool to work with as it fitted the purpose of this review and offered a good selection to cover the types of methodologies used in each of the included studies.
 Any discrepancies were resolved through discussion between the three authors.

+Firstly, we have piloted the CASP and other tools, to decide which one we are going to use on the retrieved articles.
+Secondly, after choosing the CASP tool, for reasons mentioned above, all three authors have further piloted the chosen CASP tool on three papers (same for everyone) and compared the data that were extracted individually.
+This was discussed during a subsequent meeting and compare authors’ notes and data extracted were compared.
+Thirdly, papers were split equally between the authors and randomly one paper from Author’s 1 batch was chosen to be appraised by Author 2 etc. This was followed, again, by a meeting discussing the data extracted.
+This approach was chosen as it ensures consistency in data extraction.

-Through the critical appraisal of included studies it was found that some studies had gaps in relation to methodological quality but did include contextually-rich details that contributed to the overall narrative synthesis and helped to answer our research question.
-CASP assessment was undertaken to ensure transparency in the process and authors made notes about the limitations of poor quality studies explicitly to improve future research.
+Through the critical appraisal of included studies it was found, that some studies had gaps in relation to methodological quality but did include contextually-rich details that contributed to the overall narrative synthesis and helped to answer our research question.
+CASP assessment was undertaken to ensure transparency in the process and authors made and shared notes about the limitations of poor quality studies explicitly to improve future research.

 Risk of bias assessment

 Three reviewers independently assessed the risk of bias for all types or research designs using the ‘Risk of Bias’ tool (Higgins and Green, 2011).
+Judgements concerning risk of bias for each study were classified using “yes”, “no” or “unclear” indicating high, low or unclear risk of bias respectively and discussed by the authoring team during regular meetings in the data extraction phase.
 The results of the risk of bias assessment were incorporated into the findings (the narratives of the review) and limitations sections.

 Assessment of heterogeneity